amin-henteti/todo_cli/tips.md

 # vscode tips
 ## open the settings.json file of VSCode
-To open the settings.json file to set some parametes like terminal.integrated.rendererType, follow these steps:
+To open the settings.json file to set some parameters like terminal.integrated.rendererType, follow these steps:

 1. Open VSCode
 2. Open the Command Palette by pressing Ctrl+Shift+P on Windows/Linux or Cmd+Shift+P on Mac.